-Vice President, Education
+Vice President, Patient Experience

-As Executive Director of the Bladder Cancer Advocacy Network, Claire expanded their educational programming and developed the first National Bladder Cancer Awareness Day.
+Claire came to CSC from the Urology Care Foundation, where she managed national patient education programs and disease awareness campaigns with partners including the National Football League.
+As Executive Director of the Bladder Cancer Advocacy Network, Claire developed the first National Bladder Cancer Awareness Day.
 While the Executive Director of the Breast Cancer Resource Center in Austin, Texas, she doubled their patient advocacy and outreach programs.
 Claire began her work in health advocacy while part of the team that opened the National Domestic Violence Hotline in 1996.

 Claire holds an MBA from the University of Oregon and an undergraduate degree from Rice University.